MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 # Configure non Global admin accounts on Surface Hub 2S

 When you join Surface Hub 2S to an Azure AD domain, you can configure non Global Admin accounts that limit permissions to the Settings app.
 By default, the admin account for an AAD-joined Hub is set as Global Admin, which also grants admin rights across an entire corporate tenant.
 Before you begin, make sure your Surface Hub is joined to Azure Active Directory.
-If not, you will need to reset the device and complete OOBE, choosing the option to join Azure AD.
+If not, you will need to reset the device and complete the OOBE setup, choosing the option to join Azure AD.

 ## Summary